couchbase-examples/python-quickstart/README.md

 You need to update the connection string and the credentials in the `.env` file in the source folder.

 > Note: Couchbase Server must be installed and running prior to running the Flask Python app.

+### Swagger Documentation

+Swagger documentation provides a clear view of the API including endpoints, HTTP methods, request parameters, and response objects.

+Click on an individual endpoint to expand it and see detailed information.
+This includes the endpoint's description, possible response status codes, and the request parameters it accepts.

+#### Trying Out the API

+You can try out an API by clicking on the "Try it out" button next to the endpoints.

+- Parameters: If an endpoint requires parameters, Swagger UI provides input boxes for you to fill in.
+This could include path parameters, query strings, headers, or the body of a POST/PUT request.

+- Execution: Once you've inputted all the necessary parameters, you can click the "Execute" button to make a live API call.
+Swagger UI will send the request to the API and display the response directly in the documentation.
+This includes the response code, response headers, and response body.

+#### Models

+Swagger documents the structure of request and response bodies using models.
+These models define the expected data structure using JSON schema and are extremely helpful in understanding what data to send and expect.